Rintarooo/TSP_DRL_PtrNet/README.md

 Pointer Networks is the model architecture proposed by Vinyals et al. 2015 [https://arxiv.org/abs/1506.03134]

-This model uses attention to output a permutation of the input index.
+This model uses attention mechanism to output a permutation of the input index.

 ![Screen Shot 2020-05-12 at 12 15 35 AM](https://user-images.githubusercontent.com/51239551/81578424-bf082f80-93e5-11ea-812a-914c9046587a.png)